alexeibex/alexeibex.github.io/ConstitutionalChapters/Privacy.md

             - 9th Amendment History does not give rise to a zone of privacy.
             - No General Right to Privacy in the Bill of Rights
     - See *[Griswold v.
 Connecticut](link)*
+- Setting the Foundation for Roe
+  - Removing the married requirement of Griswold
+    - See *[Casey ]
 - Lochner v.
 Griswold
   - Freemarket activity and Freedom to Contract v.
 Protection of an "insular minority" (women)
   - Motivation Issues regarding religious contention